 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-The first time you take this medicine or have an increase in dose make sure there is a responsible person nearby.
-You may experience mood changes, easy laughter, or other changes in behavior.\n\nYou may get drowsy or dizzy.
+You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you have low blood pressure or if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol may interfere with the effect of this medicine.
 Avoid alcoholic drinks.

 Keep out of the reach of children.
 This medicine can be abused.
 Keep this medicine in a safe place to protect it from theft.
 Do not share this medicine with anyone.
 Selling or giving away this medicine is dangerous and is against the law.